johnsengendo/Extended-Topology/README.md

 ![Topology](Extended_topology.png)

 ## Progress
-`Topology.py` sets up the topology and runs everything while calling the video streaming inside the `video` folder, as well as the video client inside the `video` folder.
+`Topology.py` sets up the topology and runs everything while calling the video streaming server inside the `server` folder, as well as the video streaming client inside the `client` folder.

 ## Pcap File Patch
 During streaming and Iperf data transmission, pcap files are captured.
 Various flaws detected in the middle link of the topology are stored in the `pcap` folder.